authorizerdev/authorizer/README.md

 - ✅ Role-based access management
 - ✅ Password-less login with email and magic link

-## Project Status

-⚠️ **Authorizer is still an early beta! missing features and bugs are to be expected!** If you can stomach it, then bring authentication and authorization to your site today!

 ## Roadmap

 - Support more JWT encryption algorithms (Currently supporting HS256)